exogen/graphbrainz/docs/schema.md

     # The MBID of a release group to which the entity is linked.
     releaseGroup: MBID

+    # Filter by one or more release group types.
+    type: [ReleaseGroupType]

+    # Filter by one or more release statuses.
+    status: [ReleaseStatus]
   ): ReleaseConnection

   # Browse release group entities linked to the given arguments.